-Probability of occurrence:

-Degree to which the impact may cause irreplaceable loss of resources:

-Degree to which the impact can be reversed:

-Indirect impacts:

-Cumulative impact prior to mitigation:

-Significance rating of impact prior to mitigation

-(e.g. Low, Medium, Medium-High, High, or Very-

-High)

-Degree to which the impact can be avoided:

-Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

-Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very-

+High)

 DECOMMISSIONING AND CLOSURE PHASE

 Potential impact and risk: The project as proposed does not require 'decommissioning' or 'closure', as such the potential impacts thereof is considered irrelevant.

 Nature of impact:

 Extent and duration of impact:

 Consequence of impact or risk:

 Probability of occurrence:

 Degree to which the impact may cause irreplaceable loss of resources:

 Degree to which the impact can be reversed:

 Indirect impacts:

 Cumulative impact prior to mitigation:

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)
+Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High)

 Degree to which the impact can be avoided:

 Degree to which the impact can be managed:

 Degree to which the impact can be mitigated:

 Proposed mitigation:

 Residual impacts:

 Cumulative impact post mitigation:

 Significance rating of impact after mitigation (e.g. Low, Medium, Medium-High, High, or Very- High)

-No-Go Alternative No-go alternative is the option of not constructing the mast

-No-Go Alternative No-go alternative is the option of not constructing the mast

-PLANNING, DESIGN AND DEVELOPMENT PHASE

-Potential impact and risk: No impact

-Nature of impact: No impact

-Extent and duration of impact: No impact

-Consequence of impact or risk: No impact

-Probability of occurrence: No impact

-Degree to which the impact may cause irreplaceable loss of resources: No impact

-Degree to which the impact can be reversed: No impact

-Indirect impacts: No impact

-Cumulative impact prior to mitigation: No impacts

-Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) No impact

-Degree to which the impact can be avoided: The implementation of the no-go alternative would mean that the status quo of the environment will remain the same. no mitigation measures recommended.
+Alternative 4: Monopole Mast PLANNING, DESIGN AND DEVELOPMENT PHASE Potential impact and risk: Noise Low-negative Nature of impact: Noise impact from machinery on the property and neighbouring residential properties during construction.
+Extent and duration of impact: Local, Duration of construction phase Consequence of impact or risk: Localised noise disturbance on the site Probability of occurrence: Probable Degree to which the impact may cause irreplaceable loss of resources: Negligible Degree to which the impact can be reversed: Definite Indirect impacts: Slight increase in localised ambient noise levels (negligible) Cumulative impact prior to mitigation: Low-negative Significance rating of impact prior to mitigation (e.g. Low, Medium, Medium-High, High, or Very-High) Medium - Low negative Degree to which the impact can be avoided: Medium Degree to which the impact can be managed: The following measures should be implemented amongst others: The Contractor shall endeavour to keep noise generating activities to a minimum.
+Construction only to take place during normal working hours.
+No construction on Sundays.
+Compliance with the appropriate legislation with respect to noise shall be mandatory.
+Implementation of the EMPr.
+Degree to which the impact can be mitigated: Medium Proposed mitigation: The following measures should be implemented amongst others: